-Be Prepared - Based on the above guidelines, below is a starter checklist of what you might need or find helpful to purchase or prepare before you reopen.
+Be Prepared - Based on the above guidelines, below is a checklist of what you might need or find helpful to purchase or prepare as you reopen.
 Always check with the state, your county, and your local health district for current operating guidelines because local jurisdictions can impose stricter requirements:

-Masks for employees and customers Face shields for employees, where applicable Gloves for employees EPA-approved COVID-19 cleaners & disinfectants (See RESOURCES for link) Put any new policies and procedures for staff and clients in writing Additional storage containers for products & tools Touchless thermometers Touchless hand sanitizer stations Touchless payment systems Plexiglass/clear acrylic partitions for use between chairs/workstations & checkout Positioning of chairs/workstations to accommodate social distancing Sufficient supply of one use items Sufficient supply of tools and implements to always have clean items available Remove all magazines and non-essential items from waiting area Tape or indicate 6-foot distances for outside waiting area Tape 6-foot distances on floors in any queue areas
+Masks for employees and customers Face shields for employees, where applicable Gloves for employees EPA-approved COVID-19 cleaners & disinfectants (See RESOURCES for link) Additional storage containers for products & tools Sufficient supply of clean towels, capes, and drapes Touchless thermometers Touchless hand sanitizer stations Touchless payment systems Plexiglass/clear acrylic partitions for use between chairs/workstations & checkout Positioning of chairs/workstations to accommodate social distancing Sufficient supply of one-use items Sufficient supply of tools and implements to always have clean items available Close off in-house waiting area Remove all magazines and non-essential items from waiting area Tape or indicate 6-foot distances for outside waiting area Tape 6-foot distances on floors in any queue areas Eliminate test products

 RECOVER: Expect new ways of doing business.
-The body art experience.
+The new nail care experience.